lewishowles/components/src/components/form/form-radio-group/form-radio-group.md

 - type: `string`
 - default: `description`

-The key needed to find an optional description within each option object.
+The key needed to find an optional description associated with each option.

 ### `name`